savethekiddes/RapydML-ng/README.md

 	django.out = create('= %s ')

-But how does RapydML-ng handle more complex template elements, such as an if/then/else block?
+But how does RapydML handle more complex template elements, such as an if/then/else block?
 With append() method, we can assign elif/else methods to the same consturct as an if statement.
 The following 3-liner adds support for if/then/else statements of any complexity:

 	django.if = create('if %s:', 'endif')
 	django.elif = django.if.append('elif %s:')